oddbird/css-sandbox/src/rwd/query/contain.md

   that authors _always add an explicit size_, or the element cannot be queried.
-- Pinky promise approach would allow the query but only return a size when it is explcitly set.
+- Pinky promise approach would allow the query but only return a size when it is explicitly set.

 In either case,
 we'll need to teach the concept